 The mechanism of failure identified in subclause 6.20.3 of ISO/IEC 24772-1:2022 regarding the declaration of non-unique identifiers in the same scope cannot occur in Ada because all characters in an identifier are significant.

-6.20.2 Guidance to language users
+6.20.2 Avoidance mechanisms for language users

+Ada software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can:

-Follow the mitigation mechanisms of subclause 6.20.5 of ISO/IEC 24772-1:2022.
+Apply the mitigation mechanisms of subclause 6.20.5 of ISO/IEC 24772-1:2022;

-Use expanded names whenever confusion is possible.
+Use expanded names whenever confusion is possible;

 Use Ada compilers or static analysis tools that generate warnings for declarations in inner scopes that hide declarations in outer scopes.